Faithful Sayings in Titus for Young Men

 - He must “get it” so that he can pass it on as well as rebuke those who deny the Truth (verse 13).

 - As a matter of Biblical principle, this not only applies to overseers but to all Christians.

 - Jewish fables and commandments of men (verse 14) include perverse, deviant behavior (verses 15-16).

 - There was also the matter of the stubborn Jewish requirement for all Gentile believers to be circumcised, a commandment of men that Paul disproved.

-– Describe the kinds of works which show that a believer actually confesses a true profession of faith in Christ.
+Now, describe the kinds of works that a believer displays and engages as a true believer in Jesus.

 Paul urges young men to be self-controlled and disciplined in body, mind, and spirit.
 These are the faithful sayings Paul urged Titus to embrace in his living for Christ:

 - Have a good work ethic.
 3:1, 8, 14

 - Teach and learn with integrity and reverence.
 2:1, 3, 7